roman-milk/roman-milk.github.io/grandmas-big-tits.md

  "We can do this, Colin," Emily said.
 "I want to do it," she added.
 "I'm lonely and I need a man in my bed, Colin.
 I'm only fifty-seven, darling.
 I still have urges and desires.
 Your granddad and I were very active before he got ill.
 He was so much older than me, Colin.
 When we first met I was only eighteen; he was nearly thirty and so much more experienced than me.
 I miss what I had with him.
 And you..."
 Emily's voice caught with emotion as she stared into her grandson's face.
 "You look like him.
 I can see him in you, Colin, and I want you to do the things he used to do."

  "But you're my grandmother," Colin said, persisting in his negative line.
 "We can't..."
-Report_Story #2